input-output-hk/daedalus/README.md

 ### macOS
 **There are no working macOS options for cardano-wallet.
 Nix or otherwise (except building from source with `stack`, which we consider to not be an option).**

 To get around this, I have created the `yarn frontend` command and a complete Docker stack to start the integration.
-This runs Daedalus in frontendOnly mode, and hits a wallet running in a docker-compose stack**
+This runs Daedalus in frontendOnly mode, and hits a wallet running in a docker-compose stack

+As the local network can't be exposed to the host machine (due to a combination of limitations with the backend services that forced an undesirible networking configuration, and limitations with Docker Desktop on macOS), ngrok is used as a proxy. **Free ngrok containers are limited to 20 req/min**.
+Because of this, WALLET_REFRESH_INTERVAL has been increased to 25s (up from 5s) until this workaround is removed.

 1. _As above_
 2. _As above_
 3. Start the demo cluster from the root of `cardano-byron-docker` by running `./start.sh`.
 This command includes an edge node and instance of cardano-wallet.
-4. From Daedalus, run `yarn frontend`.
-This prints the start command to the terminal.
+4. From Daedalus, run `yarn frontend`
-5. Run the command printed to the terminal.

 ### V2 State of Affairs
 - No macOS build options.
 While this remains the case, it will be impossible for most of the team to develop or test the new process management configuration.